ballerina-platform/module-ballerinax-hubspot.crm.commerce.discounts/README.md

 ## Quickstart

-To use the HubSpot CRM Commerce Discounts connector in your Ballerina application, update the .bal file as follows:
+Follow the below steps to use the `HubSpot CRM Commerce Discounts` connector in your Ballerina application.

 ### Step 1: Import the module